eviefowler/Pattern-Creation/README.md

 # Cross Stitch Pattern Creation
-Cross stitch patterns can be thought of as low resolution images, where each pixel represents a stitch.\
+Cross stitch patterns can be thought of as low resolution images, where each stitch represents a pixel. \
-This repo provides utilities for converting digitial images to cross stitch patterns.
+This repo provides basic utilities for converting digital images to cross stitch patterns.